tommac08/docsv2/sources/ci_billing.md

-page_title: Shippable CI Billing| Documentation | Shippable
+page_title: Shippable CI/CD Billing| Documentation | Shippable
-page_description: How to update Subscription CI Plan and add more containers
+page_description: How to update Subscription CICD Plan and add more containers
 page_keywords: ci billing, add containers, subscription settings, CI/CD, shippable CI, documentation, shippable, config, yml

-# CI Subscription Billing
+# CI/CD Subscription Billing

-This page explains how to update your CI plan from the Billing Tab.
+This page explains how to update your CI/CD plan from the Billing Tab.

 ****ADD SCREENSHOT****

 ## How do you get here?

 - Login to Shippable
-- Click on **CI** on the landing page
+- Click on **CI/CD** on the landing page
 - Click on a specific subscription from the dropdown
 - Click on the **Billing** tab from the Subscription dashboard